sbooth/SFBAudioUtilities/README.md

 A collection of utility classes and extensions easing common operations in Core Audio, Audio Toolbox, and AVFoundation.

+The project is organized into three libraries grouped by language for the Swift package manager.

+# CXXSFBAudioUtilities

 ## CoreAudio Wrappers

 | C++ Class | Description |